-In the morning of the 2nd of May we gathered around a fire to discuss what to do next, as the red flags signifying firing in progress inside the ranges - were up.
+In the morning of the 2nd of May we gathered around a fire to discuss what to do next, as the red flags - signifying firing in progress inside the ranges - were up.
 We did a grounding and singing meditation to centre and calm ourselves and then the decision was taken to simply walk through fences, and barricades of police.
 Because this is what we had come here to do, to reclaim the sacred Salisbury Plain from the military, and nothing was going to stop us.

-you can't kill the Spirid she is like a mountain Old and strong, and on and Eleense ΈΞ 15/17 Monica situated in the vicinity of our Mother at Silbury and not far from Stonehenge.
+I feel that there is no coincidence that the Greenham Common Cruise Missile Base and innumerable other military bases as well as these firing ranges are situated in the vicinity of our Mother at Silbury and not far from Stonehenge.
 It feels to me as if the phallic missiles are there to yet again threaten Her womb.
 I feel that it is the Goddess at Silbury and Avebury that magically empowers the women at Greenham, that She is rising within us in this Her hour of greatest need... that She is calling us to action.